 - Prototypical structure:

-What follows is the calculated isotope pattern for the H2S unit with the most intense ion set to 100%.
+The chart below shows the calculated isotope pattern for the formula H2S with the most intense ion set to 100%.

 The data on these compounds pages are assembled and adapted from the primary literature and several other sources including the following.